 RECENT ACCOUNTING PRONOUNCEMENTS

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments.
 This ASU amends guidance on reporting credit losses for assets held at amortized cost basis and available for sale debt securities.
 For assets held at amortized cost basis, this ASU eliminates the probable initial recognition threshold in current GAAP and instead, requires an entity to reflect its current estimate of all expected credit losses.
 The amendments affect loans, debt securities, trade receivables, net investments in leases, off balance sheet credit exposure, reinsurance receivables and any other financial assets not excluded from the scope that have the contractual right to receive cash.
+Additionally, in May 2019, the FASB issued ASU No. 2019-05, Financial Instruments—Credit Losses (Topic 326): Targeted Transition Relief.
+The amendments in this update allow preparers to irrevocably elect the fair value option, on an instrument-by-instrument basis, for eligible financial assets measured at amortized cost basis upon adoption of 2016-13.
 The guidance is effective for periods after December 15, 2019, with early adoption permitted.
 The Company is currently evaluating the impact this standard will have on its financial statements and related disclosures and does not anticipate it to have a material effect.

 In February 2018, the FASB issued ASU No. 2018-02, Income statement - Reporting Comprehensive Income (Topic 220) - Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, which allows a reclassification from accumulated other comprehensive income to retained earnings for standard tax effects resulting from the Tax Cuts and Jobs Act of 2017.
 The amendment will be effective for reporting periods beginning after December 15, 2018, and early adoption is permitted.
-The Company is currently assessing the impact of the ASU on its consolidated financial statements and related disclosures.
+The Company assessed the impact of the ASU on its consolidated financial statements and related disclosures, and determined there was no material impact.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework—Changes to the Disclosure Requirements for Fair Value Measurement which removes, modifies, and adds certain disclosure requirements on fair value measurements.
 The amendment will be effective for reporting periods beginning after December 15, 2019, and early adoption is permitted.
 The Company is currently assessing the impact of the ASU on its consolidated financial statements and related disclosures.